-The Indigenous Justice Clearinghouse is a collaborative partnership between the Australian Institute of Criminology (AIC) and the Law, Crime and Community Safety Committee (the former Standing Council on Law and Justice).
+The Indigenous Justice Clearinghouse is a collaborative partnership between the the Australian Commonwealth Government and all State and Territory Governments; the Australian Institute of Criminology (AIC); and the New Zealand Government.

-The Clearinghouse was launched in 2006 and is currently funded until June 2017.
-The National Justice and Police Senior Officers’ Group (NJPSOG) will consider future funding for the Clearinghouse in early 2017.
+The Clearinghouse was launched in 2006 and is currently funded until June 2022.

 If you have suggestions or comments on the website or the Clearinghouse’s publications program please contact us:

 The artwork was developed by Garry Jones, Winner of Art of Place 2000 and National Indigenous Heritage Art Award (works on paper category).
 Garry has provided the following artwork explanation.

 “The artwork is a celebration of our connection and rootedness to the land from which we come, and the life force from which we draw our hopes and inspiration.
 The spiral represents this energy inherent in the world about us and the dotting is the diffusion of that force throughout the land.
 The snaking yellow line of dots represents the path or journey along which we travel in life and which maintains our connection to our origins, giving us the core of our identity.
 The hand print is one of the most fundamental and enduring symbols of our Indigeneity, it also represents our capacity as Indigenous people to have power over our circumstances wherever we are.”
 (Garry Jones 2006)